TVium/TVium/README.md

 ## TVium 1 is coming soon
 - [x] Live configurable feature toggling per User Agent and per Cheat code
-- [x] GDPR and CNIL Compliant Consent Management per broadcaster and its partners
+- [x] GDPR and CNIL Compliant consent management per broadcaster and its partners

 ## TVium 2 is grooming
 - [ ] Live audience measurement per consenting user and in aggregate